 We also realise that from time to time family circumstances can change, so if at any time your family needs assistance in meeting your financial commitment, please let us know.

-If you are interested in sending your child to Rivergum Christian College but are concerned about the financial impact on your family, please contact us to discuss your individual circumstances with the Principal or Business Manager.
+If you are interested in sending your child to Rivergum Christian College but are concerned about the financial impact on your family, please contact us to discuss your individual circumstances with the Director or Business Manager.

 When comparisons are made between school systems, care should be taken to understand why there appear to be differences.
 Funding is frequently misrepresented by only looking at either Commonwealth or State sources, instead of showing combined funding.